 This area is a popular feature and once again it will present an abundance of delights to see, try and buy.
 The aromas, flavours and colourful displays will tempt and entice you to visit the food, wine and coffee stalls to taste as you go.
 This is just the place to appease the hungry hordes with a “take home pack” of your favourite gourmet food or wine.

 A family business run and operated by Marcel, Connie and Alex de Wit.
-A must for your taste buds and so far they have already won more than 69 major awards nationally and internationally and the list is still growing.
+A must for your taste buds and so far they have already won more than 150 plus major awards nationally and internationally and the list is still growing.
 All products have fresh natural 100% Australian grown chillies.
 No artificial flavours or preservatives are used.
 There is no MSG added to their sauces and chutneys and most products are 100% gluten free.
-They are the Guinness World Record holders of the Hottest Chilli in the World!!
+They were the Guinness World Record holders of the Hottest Chilli in the World 2011, 2012, 2013!!

 Tea Tonic has Australia’s healthiest range of herbal teas.
 Sample their “COMPLEXION TEA”.

 Tea Tonic’s Herbal Teas have been professionally formulated by Naturopath and Herbalist Lisa Hilbert and focuses on health and wellbeing.
 Tea Tonic is dedicated to providing exceptional quality using only the highest grade ingredients including freshly picked herbs and fruits in unbleached tea bags and loose leaf tea to ensure maximum potency and goodness is delivered in every cup of Herbal Tea.

 Check the Website. www.teatonic.com.au